lu22do/docpad-technical-doc-boilerplate/src/render/pages/guides/hadg.html.md

 style="font-size:11.0pt;font-family:&quot;Courier New&quot;">o<span
 style="font:7.0pt &quot;Times New Roman&quot;">   </span></span><span
-style="font-size:11.0pt">Using Safari, the Timeline panel and Profiles side bar panel are accessed using the same view, but OpenTV WebKit separates them into two views.
+style="font-size:11.0pt">Using Safari, the Timeline panel and Profiles side bar panel are accessed using the same view, but XXXX WebKit separates them into two views.
 The Profiles side bar is launched by using the “Profiles” button on the toolbar.</span>

 <span
 style="font-size:11.0pt;font-family:&quot;Courier New&quot;">o<span
 style="font:7.0pt &quot;Times New Roman&quot;">   </span></span><span
-style="font-size:11.0pt">OpenTV WebKit does not support the CSS Selector Profiling feature </span>
+style="font-size:11.0pt">XXXX WebKit does not support the CSS Selector Profiling feature </span>

 <span style="font-size:11.0pt;font-family:Symbol">·<span
 style="font:7.0pt &quot;Times New Roman&quot;">
 </span></span><span style="font-size:11.0pt">The Safari Keyboard
-Shortcuts don’t apply to OpenTV WebKit.
-Refer to the </span>OpenTV WebKit Keyboard Shortcuts <span style="font-size:11.0pt">section for details.</span>
+Shortcuts don’t apply to XXXX WebKit.
+Refer to the </span>XXXX WebKit Keyboard Shortcuts <span style="font-size:11.0pt">section for details.</span>

-#### Launching the OpenTV WebKit Web Inspector
+#### Launching the XXXX WebKit Web Inspector

-Once the OpenTV 5.1.4 WebKit is running on a target (at IP x.x.x.x), point your desktop browser to x.x.x.x:2999 and wait for it to load.
+Once the XXXX.1.4 WebKit is running on a target (at IP x.x.x.x), point your desktop browser to x.x.x.x:2999 and wait for it to load.

 Element attributes may be edited within the inspector view and the